 - To-do check.
 Am I on schedule?
 Why or why not?
 I am driven by deadlines.
 Seeing that I’m at risk of missing deadlines (or have missed some already,) I know it is time to increase my mental wellness routines.

 - Time check.
 How much time am I working?
 Am I overworking and on the verge of burning out?
 Could I be preventing this by reaching out for support from colleagues or delegating?
-Or, am I barely working because I am already burnt out?
+Or, am I barely working because I am already burned out?

 - Colleague check.
 What do my colleagues think?
 What are they seeing?
 Are they noticing changes in my habits and deliverables?
 Am I leaning too much on them for mental health support or could I be asking for more support?